 New, and as yet uncodified, interpretations of the copyright law apply to libraries' electronic reserve systems that provide access to online class materials.
-Therefore, University Libraries Copyright Guidelines apply alike to materials provided through the Bailey/Howe Library Reserve Desk and to materials available through Electronic Reserve.
+Therefore, University Libraries Copyright Guidelines apply alike to materials provided through the David W. Howe Memorial Library Reserve Desk and to materials available through Electronic Reserve.

 Copyright Guidelines Summary

 One chapter (or 10%) from a book may be placed on reserve unless the instructor received the copyright holder's written permission and acknowledged receipt when submitting materials to reserve.
 This applies to edited collections of readings and essays because each reading is considered a chapter.

 Only one article of the content of an issue of one journal may be placed on reserve unless the instructor received the copyright holder's written permission and acknowledged receipt when submitting materials to reserve.
 Newspapers are treated the same as journals.